VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Experiments

 \subsection{Experimental Setting}

-\spaceaftersection \textbf{VLM Architecture.}\quad We consider a VLM architecture consisting of a SigLIP~\citep{zhai2023siglipv1} vision encoder, Qwen 2.5~\citep{qwen2025qwen25technicalreport} LLM, and a 2-layer MLP vision-language connector, with all modules initialized from the pretrained weights of VideoLLaMA3~\citep{damonlpsg2025videollama3}.
+\textbf{VLM Architecture.}\quad We consider a VLM architecture consisting of a SigLIP~\cite{zhai2023siglipv1} vision encoder, Qwen 2.5~\cite{qwen2025qwen25technicalreport} LLM, and a 2-layer MLP vision-language connector, with all modules initialized from the pretrained weights of VideoLLaMA3~\cite{damonlpsg2025videollama3}.
 The embedding dimension of the vision encoder is $d_v = 1152$, and the embedding dimension of the LLM is $d_{\text{lm}} = 3584$.
 We refer to this pretrained model as the \textit{base} VLM, and to models adapted to a target domain as \textit{expert} VLMs.
 To adapt the base VLM to a target domain, we perform finetuning on the target domain with a learning rate of $1\times10^{-5}$ for the LLM and vision-language connector, and a learning rate of $2\times10^{-6}$ for the vision encoder (when trainable).
 The model is finetuned on 4 NVIDIA H200 GPUs for 3 epochs when adapting to video domains, or 2 epochs when adapting to robotic control domains.

 \textbf{\methodname~Details.}\quad By default, \methodname~ operates at every layer of the vision encoder and employs $M=16$ visual probes unless otherwise stated.
 The visual probes are initialized from the normal distribution $\mathcal{N}(0,0.02)$.
-Each interaction module $\Phi^{\ell}$ is implemented as a multi-head cross-attention~\citep{vaswani2017attention}, and its weights are initialized from the self-attention weights of the vision encoder at layer $\ell$.
+Each interaction module $\Phi^{\ell}$ is implemented as a multi-head cross-attention~\cite{vaswani2017attention}, and its weights are initialized from the self-attention weights of the vision encoder at layer $\ell$.
 During domain adaptation, we freeze the vision encoder and update only the visual probes, interaction modules, vision–language connectors, and the LLM’s LoRA parameters.
 For adaptation to video understanding domains, we update the LLM using LoRA ($r=16$), while the entire LLM is updated when adapting to the robotic control domain.
+We keep the vision--language connector trainable throughout, as is standard in VLM training~\cite{liu2023_llava, xue2025blip3}.

 \textbf{Adaptation Metrics.}\quad We evaluate the domain adaptation of VLMs across two dimensions: \textbf{(i)} their ``\textit{improvement}" on the target domain $\mathcal{T}$, and \textbf{(ii)} their ``\textit{retention}" on the source domain $\mathcal{S}$.
 Improvement on the target domain is measured as the performance difference between the expert and base VLMs on target domain benchmarks; retention is the corresponding difference on source domain benchmarks.
 If $\text{Acc}_\mathcal{D}$ denotes the average accuracy over all benchmarks within the domain $\mathcal{D}$, then the metrics are computed by: